rivansh89/Mysecondrepo/README.md

 # Mysecondrepo
-It's just for learning purpose
+This is just for learning purpose
+My name-Rivansh Created this file